sipeed/MaixPy/docs/doc/en/basic/python_pkgs.md

 ## Packages That Cannot Be Installed Directly with pip

+> This issue mainly affects MaixCAM/MaixCAM-Pro.
+MaixCAM2 generally does not have this problem.

 pip on the device can install programs written in pure Python.
 However, for libraries that use other languages like C++ at the lower level, there are generally no precompiled packages available due to the unique nature of MaixCAM RISC-V.